IBM-Cloud/docs/services/ContinuousDelivery/pipeline_deployment_plan.md

 {:screen:.screen}
 {:codeblock:.codeblock}

-# Managing deployment plans for composite pipelines
+# Customizing deployment plans for composite pipelines
 {: #tasks_overview}

 In a deployment plan for a composite pipeline, a task represents some business-meaningful activity that is associated with a software deployment.
 Tasks are defined in deployment plans.